• Skip to main content

 Alpenglow skiing in Ski Town USA.
 Photo: Grant Gallows

-Night skiing is not included in your standard lift ticket, it’s available as an add-on, or you can just ski at night for less than day skiing.
-After your evening turns head into town for a quick bite then over to Strawberry Park for a relaxing hot springs soak.
-For an even cheaper night skiing option in the ‘Boat, head over to…
+Night skiing is not included in your standard lift ticket; it’s available as an add-on, or you can just ski at night for less than day skiing.
+After your evening turns heads in town for a quick bite, then over to Strawberry Park for a relaxing hot spring soak.
+For an even cheaper night skiing option in the ‘Boat, head over to neighbor Howelsen Hill.

 Howelsen Hill Night Skiing Sunset